iklam/iklam.github.io/_posts/2017-12-20-lambda-notes-003-invoke-dynamic.markdown

 When the bootstrap method is called:

   * the `caller` parameter is provided by the JVM
-  * the `name` parameter is specified in the constant pool entry.
+  * the `name` parameter is extracted from the constant pool entry.
 It indicates the method you want to invoke.
 (In our example, it's the name `callme`)
-  * the `type` parameter is also specified in the constant pool entry.
+  * the `type` parameter is also extracted from the constant pool entry.
 It indicates the parameter- and return types of the method that you want to invoke.
 In our case, it's `"(Ljava/lang/String;)V"`